omarps/bottle-rock-app/README.md

 ## bottle-rock-app

-React app, with a CRA with a typescript-redux setup. ([more info](https://github.com/reduxjs/cra-template-redux-typescript))
+Responsive Bottle Rock React app, bootstrapped with a CRA with a typescript-redux setup. ([more info](https://github.com/reduxjs/cra-template-redux-typescript))

 ## bottle-rock-svc